Ragdoll Cat Grooming

 Hypertrophic cardiomyopathy (HCM) is the most common cardiac disease in cats and carries particular significance for Ragdoll owners.
 The R820W MyBPC3 mutation specific to Ragdolls was identified by researchers at Washington State University, enabling targeted genetic screening.
 The American College of Veterinary Internal Medicine recommends echocardiographic screening beginning at 1-2 years of age and repeating annually or biennially for breeds with documented HCM predisposition.
 Left ventricular wall thickness exceeding 6mm on M-mode echocardiography is the diagnostic threshold.

-What are the most important considerations for ragdoll cat grooming guide?
+What are the most important considerations for ragdoll cat grooming health and comfort?